Last update: 12/7/2021

 - Try some of the techniques below to give your mind-body a break and feel calmer and more resilient.

 There is a plethora of tools and techniques to help you feel calmer and more resilient.
 I’m sharing some of my favourites.
 All of them have been proven to work.
 Some you’ll find better suited to you than others.
 All of them work to help you feel calmer instantly, and may also physically change your brain by altering the way the neurons are ‘wired together’.
 This effect may take a few days to embed, so repeat the techniques as and when you feel necessary.
-The information provided in these videos should not be used as a substitute for professional medical or psychological advice, diagnosis or treatment, if you continue to feel overwhelmed or worse, book an appointment.
-I can see you over the internet on Google Hangouts, Zoom or Skype.
+The information provided in these videos should not be used as a substitute for professional medical or psychological advice, diagnosis or treatment, if you continue to feel overwhelmed or worse, book an appointment or see Further Help section below.
+With the wonders of technology, I can see you over the internet.

 These videos are designed for you to join in.
 Just watching them won’t make a big difference, but joining in just might.

-In the first part of my video series, I’ll guide you through some deceptively simple Havening Techniques (courtesy of Dr Ron Ruden at www.havening.org) that you can use on yourself to help calm you.
+In the first part of my video series, I’ll guide you through some deceptively simple Havening Techniques (courtesy of Dr Ron Ruden at www.havening.org) that you can use on yourself to help feel calmer.
 The more often you Haven, the more resilient you will become.

 Try Havening – video 1